department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 ### What else might affect whether I can get CHAMPVA benefits for myself or a family member?

-Yes.
-There are some other factors that may affect whether you or other family members qualify for CHAMPVA.
+There are other factors that may affect whether you or other family members qualify for CHAMPVA.
 Please click on the description that matches your status to learn more:

 <div class="usa-accordion">
   <ul class="usa-unstyled-list">